lunokjod/watch/README.md

 * Add first launch application assistant to set or omit the desired setup parts
 * PDM Mic (voice assistant)
 * RTC (alarm)
-* espNow (locate other family watches)
+* espNow (locate other family watches, icon chat availiable)
 * Touch on sleep
 * Custom activities (hidden app availiable for testing)
 * feedbacked apps (what do you need?)
 * LocalCloud, a support app for the watch (companion app or something)
 * Web installer: https://espressif.github.io/esptool-js/
-* TFT low-power minimal service (no backligt+slow bus clock), only black and white, trying to simulate eINK (playground7)
+* TFT low-power minimal service (no backligth+slow bus clock), only black and white, trying to simulate eINK (playground7)
  * User customizable night hours, during this time, the system don't allow to reply anything inmediatly(delayed send guarantees don't send stupid messages to others by accident)
  * Menú must remember the last used or better: reorder the list with user preferences (app usage counters)
  * viewport